Ashley Alexiss No Pants NFL Football Jersey Picture Sends Instagram Into Meltdown

 “Got yourself a Gordon jersey, huh?
 Love it, LFG,” commented one follower.

-“Had to get it custom made because it’s not available in women’s jerseys,” Alexiss replied,complete with two eye-rolling emoji, and followers replied in shock that it is not available for women.
+“Had to get it custom made because it’s not available in women’s jerseys,” Alexiss replied, complete with two eye-rolling emoji, and followers replied in shock that it is not available for women.

 “Now I love you even more!!” gushed another fan of both Alexiss and the Patriots.